 Student Research Competition

-Each year during the spring semester, CSU Stanislaus hosts a campus-wide student research competition.
+Each year during the spring semester, Stanislaus State hosts a campus-wide student research competition.
 This competition provides an excellent opportunity for students to disseminate their findings to an audience of their peers, faculty, and community members.
-The top presenters from CSU Stanislaus are then eligible to advance to the CSU system-wide competition, hosted on a rotating basis throughout the CSU system.
+The top presenters from Stanislaus State are then eligible to advance to the CSU system-wide competition, hosted on a rotating basis throughout the CSU system.
 To learn more about this opportunity, contact the Office of Research and Sponsored Programs at Ext.
 3493.

 Student Research Council